mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 Note that this is the same equality comparison procedure described in (<eref target= "https://www.rfc-editor.org/rfc/rfc8259#section-8.3"> Section 8.3 of [RFC8259]</eref>).

-# Operational Consideration

-## Caching

-<< TODO - Expand on caching considerations for the client metadata that could be added (e.g HTTP request caching) to limit how often an AS/OP needs to actually resolve the clients ID. >>

-## Proposed Client Authentication methods (to avoid storing client credentials)

-<< TODO - Explain different methods for client authenticaiton (attestation, JWTs for client authentication {{!RFC7523}} >>

 # Security Considerations

 ## TLS Requirements